Bookshelf

 Frank Herbert

-Date finished: Sunday, November 7, 2021
+Finished Sunday, November 7, 2021

-Rating: 9/10
+9/10

 Absolutely incredible.
 It is very long.
 It is very dense.
-It is a poiltical behemoth of a book.
+It is a political behemoth of a book.
 But through the immensely powerful arcs and strong themes, it's coherent, powerful, and masterfully written.
 In my eyes, Herbert is the Tolkien of sci-fi.

 Forgotten Goddess